Jesecam/Jesecam/README.md

 Here are some ideas to get you started:
 ## About Me 😄
 -->
 Hello, I'm Jessica!
-I'm an interaction designer with a knack for ...
-My journey in tech spans .....
+I'm an interaction designer.
 I'm always excited to learn new technologies and collaborate on exciting projects.

-- 🌱 I’m currently exploring **JS** and **...**.
+- 🌱 I’m currently exploring **JS**
-- 🤝 I’m looking to collaborate on **open-source projects** and **innovative web applications**.
-- 💬 Ask me about, **JavaScript**, and **...**.
-- 📫 How to reach me: [silentbob@example.com](silentbob@example.com)
-- ⚡ Fun fact: I am not Silent Bob
-- ⚡

-## 📚 My Writing & Content

-I also enjoy sharing my knowledge through writing and blogging.
-Here are some of my latest posts:

-- 📝 [Getting Started with Web Automation](https://medium.com/@silentBob/getting-started-with-web-automation) - An introduction to automating web tasks using Python and Selenium.
-- 📖 [Building Scalable Web Applications](https://medium.com/@silentBob/building-scalable-web-applications) - A guide to best practices for developing scalable and maintainable web applications.

-## 📫 Connect with Me

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/silentBob) or check out my [personal website](https://silentbob.dev).

 ## 🛠️ Tools I Use